-Hi, I'm Penny and I’m excited to be your lead Senate candidate for the Greens in Queensland.
+Hi, I'm Penny and I'm your Senator for Queensland.

 I was born in Brisbane but spent my school years living in Far North Queensland.
 I’ve lived and worked in Brisbane, Redlands, Cape York and the Torres Strait, Wide Bay Burnett and Central Queensland.
 These days, my husband and I call Gladstone home.